-&lt;sup>5 Although FEMA provides access to flood insurance based on Federal flood maps, the maps for Tompkins County are significantly out of date.
-The provision up-to-date maps would provide municipal officials, developers, residents, and others with much needed information.
+5 Although the Federal Emergency Management Agency (FEMA) provides access to flood insurance based on federal flood maps, the maps for Tompkins County are significantly out of date.
+Up-to-date maps would provide municipal officials, developers, residents, and others with much needed information.